 But instead of seeing this as a total failure or waste of time, we should take it as a lesson learned.
 And just because we are using iterations, we are going to be able to detect this at an early stage.

 To make this idea a bit more clear let me share a nice story that really reflects this benefit.

-There was a time when Twitter decided to develop something new to "encourage more people to join the conversation" (from their own words) and to make the onboarding of new users smoother.
+There was a time when Twitter decided to develop something new to "encourage more people to join the conversation" (in their own words) and to make the onboarding of new users smoother.

 If you are a Twitter user you have probably noticed this feature was mainly used to promote tweets from the same user to amplify their audience and wasn't encouraging people to get into a conversation, and neither was attracting new users.

 Assumptions aside, the story continues, and they have collected data about how this feature was used and discovered that their main hypothesis about people joining conversations was not resulting as they thought.

 A few days ago they have published a tweet saying they are going to remove the feature from Twitter.